 Monica examined the strange appearance of the container.
 It differed greatly from the standard American ones.
 Instead of being rectangular, it was an oval.
 The insides were padded and rigged with cables everywhere.
 She had never seen anything like it before.

 “Gardner?” asked Haru.

 “The one and only,” answered Monica.
 “Everyone’s here.
 Me, Miles, Cooper, Briggs and Gardner.
-Now you as well.
+Now you, too.
 I don’t like this.
 Whoever took you—”

-“It was not a who!” said Haru, but this time he seemed more coherent.
+“It wasn’t a who!” said Haru.
+This time he seemed more coherent.
 “I was asleep, but I remember that it didn’t feel human.
 It was a monster.”